 A glorious outdoor pool and hammock area make this cheap but cheerful hostel a bit of a bargain.
 Choose between beds in mixed or single-sex dorms, wallow on Four Mile Beach, which is only a few hundred yards from the door, and hang out in the communal areas and shared kitchen.
 Each day's continental breakfast is complimentary, rooms are air-conditioned, and free WiFi is available.

 Port Douglas Motel is swimming in character, with a quirky and colorful interior, an outdoor pool with a flamboyant mural, and a barbecue area.
 The rooms are enormous, with bright tones, sofas, and private bathrooms.
 Guests benefit from kitchenettes and free WiFi, and Four Mile Beach is only a 3-minute walk away.

 Located in a rainforest garden near the beach, with a beautiful winding lagoon pool, sun-lounger area, and poolside bar that guests can swim up to.
 The rooms are large and airy, with a TV, fridge, and coffee and tea-making facilities.
 There’s also a treehouse spa and bar and bistro.

 Luxury: Port Douglas Peninsula Boutique Hotel – Adults Only Haven

 Peninsula Boutique Hotel is situated right on the beach, and all suites have their own balcony with fantastic views.
-The pool-side buffet breakfast is worth getting up for, but all suites also have self-catering facilities.
-The hotel’s restaurant and bar overlooks the beach, the outdoor pool is part of a stunning network of water features, and the rooms are beautifully furnished.
+The poolside buffet breakfast is worth getting up for, but all suites also have self-catering facilities.
+The hotel’s restaurant and bar overlook the beach, the outdoor pool is part of a stunning network of water features, and the rooms are beautifully furnished.